isabella232/journeys.en/help/using/usecase/building-the-journey.md

     ![](../assets/journeyuc2_19.png)

-1. Since we also want to react to customers who do not have a reservation, we need to check the box **Show path for other cases than the one(s) above**.
+1. Since we also want to react to customers who do not have a reservation, we need to check the box **[!UICONTROL Show path for other cases than the one(s) above]**.

     ![](../assets/journeyuc2_20.png)